Back to tutorials

 Tracking 01

-Enable Element Tracking will stamp a element with the users Autodesk Revit user name when the user modifies an element.
+Enable Element Tracking will stamp an element with the user’s Autodesk Revit user name when the user modifies an element.
 If no parameters are visible in the lists, add a Project level parameter with all Categories selected and try again.

-The Day check boxes means a record over 7 days will be held
+The Day check boxes mean a record over 7 days will be held.

 Last modified date (standard) will just record the last edit.

-Per user, this will add a Parameter with the users name to the Project and record the users last edit per a element.
+Per user, this will add a Parameter with the user’s name to the Project and record the user's last edit per element.

 3. General